Teaching in Kenya followed by Community Village project in Tanzania and Building in South Africa

 Volunteer and teach primary school children in the town of Nakuru.
 You will work as a classroom assistant and can get involved in teaching lessons such as sports, art, and drama.

 We have building projects in several township areas of Cape Town.
-You will help construct better-quality homes and classrooms for children and their families.
+As a volunteer, you will help construct better quality, safe homes and classrooms for children and their families.